International Women's Day 2026

 Can you share a challenge that turned from a roadblock into a personal strength?

-A key challenge for me when I moved into the UK MD role under OM1.0 was learning how to navigate the new operating model.
+A key challenge for me when I moved into the UK MD role was learning how to navigate the new operating model.
 At first, it felt overwhelming – with many layers and stakeholders to consider – and it wasn’t always clear which route to take.
 But it pushed me to grow and develop new ways of working.

 Over time I became more adaptable, more creative, and much more resilient.
 I started approaching problems from different angles, testing ideas, building new relationships, pulling in the right people, and staying calm even when things felt unclear.